 Bedding Essentials

-- Twin-size air mattress – This one is a game-changer.
+- Twin-size air mattress – this was a game-changer.
 It was easy to inflate, and having my own “bed” made a huge difference.

 - Blanket and pillow

-- Earplugs and eye mask—The earplugs blocked out noise from codes being called at night, and the eye mask helped me sleep despite the bright lights of the computers and phones.
+- Earplugs and eye mask – the earplugs blocked out noise from codes being called at night, and the eye mask helped me sleep despite the bright lights from computers and phones

 Personal Care Items